Aditi1512/Nagarro-Training-Projects/README.md

 # Nagarro-Training-Projects
-Projects developed during Nagarro training
+These are the that was developed during Nagarro training.